 - converts your Blade Dance to Death Sweep, dealing significantly higher Physical damage.

 This provides you with a reasonably long window of much higher damage and a higher paced rotation due to the free Haste.
 Ideally, you should enter Metamorphosis with a bank of Fury to make the most of it.

-Blur is Havoc's primary damage reduction tool, granting 35% damage reduction and 50% dodge for 10 seconds, on a 1-minute cooldown.
-Due to its low cooldown, this is a powerful defensive tool that should be used frequently and aggressively on raid mechanics to reduce the incoming damage.
+Blur is Havoc's primary defensive tool, granting 20% damage reduction and 50% dodge for 10 seconds, on a 1-minute cooldown.
+Due to its low cooldown, this is a powerful ability that should be used aggressively on raid mechanics to reduce the incoming damage.

 Chaos Nova is a 2-second stun that deals low Chaos damage.
 This costs 30 Fury and has a 1-minute cooldown.
 Also has a 30% chance to shatter a Lesser Soul Fragment when it stuns a target, but is otherwise a point blank-AoE stun.

 Consume Magic consumes 1 beneficial magic effect from your target and generates 20 Fury if successful.
-This has a 10-second cooldown, and a 30-yard range, serving a an offensive dispel for Havoc.
+This has a 10-second cooldown, and a 30-yard range, serving as an offensive dispel for Havoc.

 Imprison is a long form crowd control with a 20-yard range and 45-second cooldown.
 This incapacitates your target for up to 1 minute, but damage taken will break the effect.
 Can only be cast on Demons, Beasts and Humanoids.

 Torment taunts your current target, causing it to attack you for up to 3 seconds.
 This has a 30-yard range, and an 8-second cooldown.

 Talented Abilities for Havoc Demon Hunter

 The abilities below are all gained from talents specifically, and will be ordered based on their position on the tree.
 For more detailed information on each of these options, please look at our talent page.